kaminiwalunj/AI-102-AIEngineer/Instructions/02-cognitive-services-security.md

 2. To get the **object ID** of your service principal, run the following Azure CLI command, replacing *&lt;appId&gt;* with the value of your service principal's app ID.

     ```
-   az ad sp show --id <appId> --query objectId --out tsv
+   az ad sp show --id <appId> --query Id --out tsv
     ```

 3. To assign permission for your new service principal to access secrets in your Key Vault, run the following Azure CLI command, replacing *&lt;keyVaultName&gt;* with the name of your Azure Key Vault resource and *&lt;objectId&gt;* with the value of your service principal's object ID.